EFSA puts novel food assessment on hold for applicants to provide missing data

 Will missing data mean a missed deadline?

-On 28th June the Efsa will hold an online information session for applicants and other participants who may have an interest in the issue.
+On 28th June EFSA will hold an online information session for applicants and other participants who may have an interest in the issue.

 It is not clear what kind of information will be provided by the agency during the session and whether this would include guidance for applicants to clarify the panel’s doubts.